-- 1. Students declare EAA they had at KS4 when they apply to Highcliffe School or in the first half term of attending. - 2.
-For students new to Highcliffe, the SENDCO will request evidence of EAA at KS4 from the feeder school.
-Students who have come up through Highcliffe should already have EAA in place. - 3.
-SENDCO or specialist assessors to reapply to JCQ for EAAs if need remains evident at KS4. - 4.
-Students must sign a new data protection sheet. - 5.
-Teachers monitor students closely in the autumn term of Year 12, gather evidence from initial assessments and feedback concerns and evidence to the SENDCO. - 6.
+- Students declare EAA they had at KS4 when they apply to Highcliffe School or in the first half term of attending.
+SEN staff liaise with sixth form leads and tutors to ensure no students are missed. - For students new to Highcliffe, the SENDCO will request evidence of EAA at KS4 from the feeder school.
+Students who have come up through Highcliffe should already have EAA in place. - SENDCo or specialist assessors to reapply to JCQ for EAAs if need remains evident at KS4.
+Letters are sent home to confirm approved arrangements. - 4.
+Students must sign a new data protection sheet.

+- 5. Teachers monitor students closely in the autumn term of Year 12, gather evidence from initial assessments and feedback concerns and evidence to the SENDCo. - 6.
 In light of evidence received from teachers and previous schools, the Specialist Assessor carries out any testing necessary during the autumn and spring terms. - 7.
 Trial EAA are put in place for subject based assessments.
-Teachers give feedback from assessments to the Specialist Assessor, Learning Support Manager or SENDCO (did students use them?
+Teachers give feedback from assessments to the Specialist Assessor, Learning Support Manager or SENDCo (did students use them?
 Were they effective?).
-If teachers have a body of evidence gathered throughout Year 12, they should contact the Learning Support Manager, SENDCO or Specialist Assessor by July of Year 12.
+If teachers have a body of evidence gathered throughout Year 12, they should contact the Learning Support Manager, SENDCo or Specialist Assessor by July of Year 12.
 We accept that students can slip through the net, be undiagnosed or struggle with the transition to A level, but the majority will have been picked up and processed by this stage.